King-Wizard/UITextField-Shake-Swift/README.md

 pod 'UITextField-Shake-Swift', '>= 1.0'
 ```

-- Finally add ```import UITextField_Shake_Swift``` at the top of your Swift class.
+- Then add ```import UITextField_Shake_Swift``` at the top of your Swift class.

-- Compile and run and you will be good to go.
+- Finally compile and run and you will be good to go.

-##How to manually import the framework
+##Otherwise you can also manually import the framework

 Just drag and drop UITextField+Shake.swift file into your Xcode project and do not forget to check the checkbox entitled "Copy items if needed" and the appropriate checkboxe(s) in "Add to targets" section.